cloudpilot-emu/cloudpilot-emu/README.md

 of Dragonball devices is based on the original POSE emulator, and OS5 emulation is based on [uARM](https://github.com/uARM-Palm/uARM).

-OS5 emulation is currently available in the preview build (see below) and pending to be released with CloudpilotEmu 2.0.

 <img src="doc/images/m515.jpeg" width="310" height="671" alt="Palm m515 emulation"></img>
 &nbsp;
 <img src="doc/images/v.jpeg" width="310" height="671" alt="Palm Vx emulation"></img>